franzparks/transportApp/README.md

 # TransportApp
-An offline first app that shows train schedules for a particular area.
+An offline first application that allows users to select a departure and arrival train station, and see a list of trains, times, and durations.

 Initial project files generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.